Former oil CEO charged with exchanging corporate favors for personal loans

 For example, he charged $40,000 for a bottle of wine, $36,000 for a shopping spree, $18,000 for first-class travel for his family, $15,000 for a birthday party, $15,000 for a charitable donation to his daughter's private school, $17,000 in personal legal fees, and $323,000 to keep the company's VIP bar stocked with liquor and cigars according to the SEC.
 The charges were all paid by the company.

-Energy XXI filed for bankruptcy in April 2016, and successfully emerged eight months later after a financial restructure.
+Energy XXI filed for bankruptcy in April 2016, and successfully emerged eight months later after a financial restructure, when Energy XXI Ltd became Energy XXI Gulf Coast, Inc.

+The company claimed in a statement Monday that the alleged infractions took place before the bankruptcy and restructure.
+It called itself a new company with an "entirely new" management team and board.

+"EGC is not a party to the actions announced by the SEC today, and none of the conduct in question occurred" after it came out of bankruptcy, the statement read.
+The company said it has since "taken number of actions to enhance corporate governance," including in conflicts of interest and expenses.

 Schiller settled with the SEC for $180,000.
 As part of the agreement, he can't serve as an officer or a board member for five years.
 Schiller did not admit to or deny the charges.